Download our quick reference aged care summary sheet here

-Residential aged care offers social and nursing support to people with a wide range of interests and abilities.
-From social outings and gatherings through to end-of-life care, residential aged care offers permanent, personal round-the-clock care.
+Residential aged care offers social and nursing support to people with a wide range of interests and abilities 24hrs a day.
+From social outings and gatherings to end-of-life care, residential aged care offers permanent, round-the-clock care.

 With older people enjoying more diverse activities than ever before, these homes are often modern, light-filled and well equipped.
 Long gone are the musty ‘nursing homes’ from past decades.

 All Australian aged care homes are run by qualified health professionals and must meet government regulations on the facilities and the level of care they provide their residents.

 - Most people in an aged care home are permanent residents